-In southeast Minnesota, scratch the surface for a glimpse of splendor.
+In the southeast corner of the state, scratch the surface for a glimpse of splendor.

 © Beth Gauper